greg-js/arch-wiki-md-repo/wiki/_content/english/Intel NUC.md

-[Next Unit of Computing (NUC)](https://en.wikipedia.org/wiki/Next_Unit_of_Computing "wikipedia:Next Unit of Computing") is a small-form-factor (SFF) PC designed by Intel and is based on soldered-on low-power i3, i5 and i7 CPUs.
+[Next Unit of Computing (NUC)](https://en.wikipedia.org/wiki/Next_Unit_of_Computing "wikipedia:Next Unit of Computing") is a small-form-factor (SFF) PC designed by Intel and is based on soldered-on low-power Celeron, Pentium, i3, i5 and i7 CPUs.
 Its motherboard measures 4 × 4 inches (10.16 × 10.16 cm).

 The barebone kits consist of the board, in a plastic case with a fan, an external power supply and VESA mounting plate.
 Intel does offer for sale just the NUC motherboards, which have a built-in CPU, although (as of 2013) the price of a NUC motherboard is very close to the corresponding cased kit; third-party cases for the NUC boards are also available.